Traxi-on/trx_frontend_dev_technical_test/challenge.md

 - Displays vehicle data in each row of the list.
 - Enable sorting and filtering options for the vehicle list based on different criteria like vehicle type, status, or any other relevant attribute.
 - Implement pagination for the vehicle list, especially if the list grows large.
-- If feasible, incorporate real-time updates for the vehicle list, reflecting any changes in the "backend" data (This could be just ins the current session.
+- If feasible, incorporate real-time updates for the vehicle list, reflecting any changes in the "backend" data (This could be just in the current session.
 Just a mock update).
 (Nice to have)

 ## Section 3 - Vehicle Details and Search Engine